 - Work the soil to a depth of 4 to 6 inches.
 Rake, so the soil is level providing a crumbly (not fine) top layer.
 Remove any stones.

 - Spread your seed according to the package directions.
 Lightly cover the seed with soil or Bumper Crop Soil Conditioner.
 Apply the starter fertilizer at this stage, as well.
 (Do not use regular lawn fertilizer, which is high in Nitrogen, great for when your grass is growing, but not for sowing!)

 - Water lightly and frequently (3 to 4 times per day) using a fine spray.
-Keep the area moist, not wet and do not let it dry out.
-Once the seed germinates and gets off to a good start, gradually reduce the watering to a normal schedule.
+Keep the area moist, not wet, and do not let it dry out.
+Once the seed germinates and gets off to a good start, gradually reduce the watering to a regular schedule.

 - The lawn may be cut when it reaches 3 inches.
 A complete fertilizer may be used 6 weeks after seedling emergence.
 Herbicides may be used after 3 cuttings.